Skip to main content

 Dropping, Withdrawing or Failing Classes

-Pell Grant Amount Depends on Enrollment
+Pell Grant, Washington College Grant, and College Bound Amount Depends on Enrollment Intensity.

 Federal Supplemental Educational Opportunity Grant

-For students with greater financial needs, the Federal Supplemental Educational Opportunity Grant can be awarded in the amounts from $900 to $4,000 per academic year.
+For students with greater financial needs, the Federal Supplemental Educational Opportunity Grant can be awarded in the amounts from $500 to $2,000 per academic year.
 This grant is awarded based on your financial needs stated in the FAFSA.

 For more information on the Federal Supplemental Educational Opportunity Grant visit the Federal Government's FSEOG page.